smulhall/objectify-utils/README-ShardedCounter.md

 ----------
 Sharded counters can be accessed via an implementation of <a href="">CounterService</a>.
 Currently, the only implementation is <a href="">ShardedCounterService<a/>, which requires a TaskQueue (the "/default" queue is used by default) if Counter deletion is required.

+Please see below for confiugration examples using Spring and Guice, respectively.

 Queue Configuration
 ----------
  	<queue-entries>